 Misclassification allows employers to avoid payroll taxes, paying overtime pay, and providing healthcare coverage.
 Employees who are misclassified are losing significant money and benefits that they are owed.
 A claim can recover these losses.

 California has specific requirements that apply to certain employees for rest and meal breaks.
-These breaks must also be uninterrupted, and an employer cannot discourage or prevent an employee from taking those breaks.
+According to California lunch break laws, these breaks must also be uninterrupted, and an employer cannot discourage or prevent an employee from taking those breaks.
 If your employer is denying you rest and meal breaks or making it impossible to take breaks, you may be owed compensation for those lost breaks.

 If employers require employees to buy specific items for work or to perform their specific job duties, the employer must reimburse those expenses.